Docker-compose

 Applications are used for (you guessed it...) applications.
 They are designed to be used for pieces of software in your stack which are written by you and need to be built.

-They are translated from docker-compose services with an image to be built, and must not fall into the Database
+They are translated from Docker Compose services with an image to be built, and must not fall into the Database

 conditions.